oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 ![9 Medium](https://user-images.githubusercontent.com/126691160/222528230-f432d86c-2c19-485e-830a-ee336a40c086.jpeg)

-Once Terminal has lauched for Mac OS, enter root mode (allows you to take on the role of an administrator on your Mac) type `sudo -i` in the window then click `enter`
+Once Terminal has launched for Mac OS, enter root mode (allows you to take on the role of an administrator on your Mac) type `sudo -i` in the window then click `enter`

 This should prompt you to have to input your computer's password and click `enter`.
 Below is an image depicting how your terminal should appear.